 Collaborate with local employers and other partners to attract and expand employer-provided workforce recruitment and training.
-Encourage employers to hire locally so that Greenville can retain the talented residents it invests in.
+Encourage employers to hire locally so that Greenville can retain the talented residents in which it invests.
+The mix of jobs should include opportunities for individuals beginning new careers.